jvpoulos/Attention-OCR/README.md

 # Image-to-transcription on IAM:

 ### Data Preparation
 Follow steps for [IAM data preparation](https://github.com/jpuigcerver/Laia/tree/iam_new/egs/iam#data-preparation).
-IAM consists of ~10k images of handwritten text lines and their transcriptions.
+IAM consists of approx. 10k images of handwritten text lines and their transcriptions.
 The code in the linked repo binarizes the images in a manner that preserves the original grayscale information, converts to JPEG, and scales to 64 pixel height.
 The code creates a folder for preprocessed images `imgs_proc` and transcriptions `htr/lang/char`.

 ![IAM original](demo/a01-000u-00.png)
 ![IAM preprocessed](demo/a01-000u-00.jpg)